 It goes without saying that computers are the hearts of our businesses.
 When they are working smoothly, we take our reliance on them for granted.
 For those unlucky enough to have a security incident take down their network, the impact of a business losing access to their system is crippling.

 In recent times, it is no exaggeration to say that without proper planning, the likelihood of being impacted is very high, and the impact to the business if it does occur, is extreme.
 To the point of the business breaking.

-For example, the past 2 years has seen a dramatic increase in CryptoLocker-style virus attacks.
+An example of a cyber attack that has paralysed entire businesses is the CryptoLocker virus.
 The CryptoLocker virus irreversibly encrypts a company’s files, and asks for a ransom to retrieve them.
 Without proper protection and backup, you could lose everything.

 That is why investing into the security of your network is ESSENTIAL.
 It is no longer a nice to have, something that bigger companies do, or something to get around to later after the other stuff is sorted.
 It should be a priority for every business owner right now.